-SSB 6495 Essential needs and housing support eligibility (Chapter 322, Laws of 2020) This Department requested legislation allows individuals determined eligible for the Pregnant Women Assistance (PWA) program to receive a referral to the Housing and Essential Needs (HEN) program for 24 consecutive months from the date their PWA eligibility is established.
+SSB 6495 Essential needs and housing support eligibility (Chapter 322, Laws of 2020) This

+Department request legislation allows individuals determined eligible for the PWA program to receive a referral to the HEN program for 24 consecutive months from the date their PWA eligibility is established.
 The bill also allowed the Department to set the income eligibility standard for the PWA program.
 This bill took effect June 11, 2020.

-benefit cards (Chapter 64, Laws of 2020) resolved a discrepancy between federal and state EBT policy.
-This change enabled state licensed beer and/or wine specialty stores, federally authorized as SNAP retailers, to accept
+SB 6136 Updating restrictions on electronic benefit cards (Chapter 64, Laws of 2020) resolved a discrepancy between federal and state EBT policy.
+This change enabled state licensed beer and/or wine specialty stores, federally authorized as SNAP retailers, to accept EBT cards; no longer requiring disablement of ATM and point-of-sale machines located on the premises.
+This bill took effect June 11, 2020.